rladiestunis/Dailycoding-Challenge/Day26.md

 To format date/datetime axis labels, you can use different combinations of days, weeks, months ,years, …. :
 • Weekday name: use %a and %A for abbreviated and full weekday name, respectively

 • Month name: use %b and %B for abbreviated and full month name, respectively

 • %d: day of the month as decimal number

-• %Y: Year with century.
+• %Y: Year with century

 • %H : Hours as decimal number (00--23)

 • %M : Minute as decimal number (00--59)

 • %S : Second as integer (00--61)

 • See more options in the documentation of the function ?#strptime

 Take a look at the examples below to understand more ⬇️